-The size of a build-to zone, or maximum setback, will vary based on the character of the existing roadway and streetscape -- number of travel lanes and vehicle trips/speeds, sidewalk width, and space for tree planting or other streetscape elements.
+The size of a build-to zone, or maximum setback, will vary based on the character of the existing roadway and streetscape such as the number of travel lanes and vehicle trips/speeds, sidewalk width, and space for tree planting, green infrastructure, or other streetscape elements.
 Requiring buildings to be located close to the street is critical for pre-1930s corridors.
 While reducing minimum setbacks may be sufficient for evolution along contemporary and highway corridors, transforming these corridors will require a build-to range, which could provide space for additional pedestrian, bike, and landscape (streetscape) amenities within the front setback.